Thanks for visiting my page

-I am currently a member of: The Northern CA DX Foundation , The Metro DX Club , The Greater Milwaukee DX Association ,The Society of Midwest Contesters , Maxim member of the ARRL, The MCWA , The W/K Field day Group , and INDEXA.
+I am a member of: The Northern CA DX Foundation , The Metro DX Club , The Greater Milwaukee DX Association ,The Society of Midwest Contesters , Maxim member of the ARRL, The W/K Field day Group , and INDEXA.
 I am also an ARRL VE.
-I think that covers every letter in the alphabet.
-I was the N.A. pilot station for Swains Island NH8S in 2012 and lead pilot for Wake Island K9Wthis fall.
-I will also be the lead pilot for the upcoming Amsterdam Island DXpedtion FT5ZM January - February of 2014.
+I was the N.A. pilot station for Amsterdam Island FT5ZM in 2014, Wake Island K9W in 2013 and Swains Island NH8S in 2012.

 Besides my obsession with amateur radio, I enjoy camping, traveling, hiking, fishing, bowling, gardening, and baking.
 I have also taken some sailing and flying lessons.

-Here I am in my shack with my dog Skipper ~ aka K3POD since she only has 3 legs.
+Here I am in my shack with my dog Skipper nicknamed K3POD since she is a rescue with only 3 legs

 Here I am operating the 2013 WPX RTTY contest from WB9Z's amazing shack.